These soft and chewy Eggnog Cookies are so easy to make in the air fryer! They only take a few minutes to “bake” and turn out perfect every time!

 - These taste great dunked in milk or with a glass of eggnog.

 After they’ve cooled to room temperature, keep your freshly-baked cookies in an airtight container.
-They will stay fresh this way for 4-5 days.
+They will stay fresh this way for 4-5 days and do not require refrigeration.

 If you’d like them to last longer, you can freezer your cookies.
 Individually wrap in plastic and store them in a freezer bag.
 This way you can take out one cookie at a time as needed.